ASM

 Solution:

-users to visit the other user's Instagram profile for a more
+Create a distinct section for Instagram images, separate from the app's carousel or video section.
+Include a button allowing users to visit the other user's Instagram profile for a more comprehensive understanding.

 High-fi wireframes.

-Sitemap of the app serves to understand the sequence of pages.
 Before commencing UI design, I created an Information Architecture or sitemap chart to aid in comprehending the application's structure.

 Findings - Moderate

 "The life events need to have large circular images with dots in between to show connectivity."
+"Need to remove the section blocks and replace them with small lines to differentiate the sections."

 Findings - Moderate